-Component 1 - Devising Drama-You will devise a piece from three stimulus ideas that your drama teacher sets.
-In your groups you will perform the work and then analyse and evaluate your own work in a devising log of up to 2000 words with sketches, pictures and diagrams.
-(40%) Component 2: Performance from a Text - This will be a performance of a script under exam conditions.
-You may contribute either as an actor or designer.
-You will perform two extracts from the same play, these will be monologues, duologues or group pieces.
-(20%) Component 3-Theatre Makers in Practise: This is the written paper and it is split into two sections.
-Section A: We will study a complete play text and this section of the paper will ask you one question broken down into five parts about a given extract.
-Section B: This section will be split into two questions and the students will be asked to analyse a live theatre production that we have seen.
-(40%) Assessment:
+Component 1 - Devising Drama-You will devise a piece from stimulus to stage.
+In your groups you will perform the work and then analyse and evaluate your own work in a devising log of up to 2000 words (40%) Component 2: Performance from a Text - This will be a performance of a script.
+You will perform two extracts from the same play, these will be monologues, or duologues (20%) Component 3-Theatre Makers in Practise: This is the written paper and it is split into two sections.
+Section A: We will study a complete play text considering Theatre makers in Practice.
+(30%) Section B: This section will be split into two questions and the students will be asked to analyse a live theatre production that we have seen.
+(10%) Assessment:

 Component 1: AO1, AO2 and AO4 are assessed internally (40%) Component 2: AO2 assessed externally (20%) Component 3: AO3 and AO4 are assessed externally (40%) IMPACT Drama GCSE offers so much for the practical student, who also enjoys being academic and creative.
-You learn important life skills of working to deadlines, creating in teams and producing high quality work.
-You learn to be tolerant, kind, respectful and empathetic.
 Drama provides you with presentation skills, the confidence to communicate and co-operate effectively, to be independent learners and researchers.
 STUDENT'S VIEW "I can't believe how hard we have had to work but how much I have enjoyed it!
 Drama has opened me up and given me the confidence to express myself verbally and academically.
 I have really enjoyed having a shared creative experience every week."

 FOOD & NUTRITION

 Qualification and Exam board: GCSE/AQA

 INTENT

 Food and Nutrition GCSE equips students with the knowledge, understanding and skills required to prepare and cook a wide range of different dishes.
 Students will learn an array of cooking techniques and learn about the properties and functions of ingredients.
 As well as the practical element, students will gain knowledge of nutrition, food provenance, food traditions and kitchen safety.
-It will open students' eyes to a world of career opportunities.
+It will open students' eyes to a world of career opportunities .

 IMPLEMENTATION

 Course content:

 The GCSE theory is split into five core topics: Food nutrition and health, Food science, Food safety, Food choice and Food provenance.

 The practical element covers key skills including dough (pastry, bread and pasta) making, use of raising agents, sauce making, knife skills, use of equipment, presentation skills and many more.

 Assessment: